Schwinn Bicycle Company: Industry dominance

 By 1950, Schwinn had decided the time was right to grow the brand.
 At the time, most bicycle manufacturers in the United States sold in bulk to department stores, which in turn sold them as store brand models.
 Schwinn decided to try something different.
 With the exception of B. F. Goodrich bicycles, sold in tire stores, Schwinn eliminated the practice of producing private label bicycles in 1950, insisting that the Schwinn brand and guarantee appear on all products.
 In exchange for ensuring the presence of the Schwinn name, distributors retained the right to distribute Schwinn bikes to any hardware store, toy store, or bicycle shop that ordered them.
 In 1952, F. W. Schwinn tasked a new team to plan future business strategy, consisting of marketing supervisor Ray Burch, general manager Bill Stoeffhaas, and design supervisor Al Fritz.

 In the 1950s, Schwinn began to aggressively cultivate bicycle retailers, persuading them to sell Schwinns as their predominant, if not exclusive brand.
 During this period, bicycle sales enjoyed relatively slow growth, with the bulk of sales going to youth models.
 In 1900, during the height of the first bicycle boom, annual United States sales by all bicycle manufacturers had briefly topped one million.
-By 1960, annual sales had reached just 4.4 million.
+By 1960, annual sales reached to 4.4 million.
 Nevertheless, Schwinn's share of the market was increasing, and would reach in excess of 1 million bicycles per year by the end of the decade.

 In 1946, imports of foreign-made bicycles had increased tenfold over the previous year, to 46,840 bicycles; of that total, 95 per cent were from Great Britain.
 The postwar appearance of imported "English racers" (actually three-speed "sport" roadsters from Great Britain and West Germany) found a ready market among United States buyers seeking bicycles for exercise and recreation in the suburbs.
 Though substantially heavier than later European-style "racer" or sport/touring bikes, Americans found them a revelation, as they were still much lighter than existing models produced by Schwinn and other American bicycle manufacturers.
 Imports of foreign-made "English racers", sports roadsters, and recreational bicycles steadily increased through the early 1950s.
 Schwinn first responded to the new challenge by producing its own middleweight version of the "English racer".
 The middleweight incorporated most of the features of the English racer, but had wider tires and wheels.